 Female genital mutilation is practiced routinely in parts of Africa (usually northern or central Africa), where it is deeply ingrained as part of some cultures.
-It is also done in some parts of the Middle East.
+It is also done in some parts of the Middle East and in other areas of the world as well.
 It is reportedly done because women who experience sexual pleasure are considered impossible to control, are shunned, and cannot be married.

-The average age of girls who undergo mutilation is 7 yr, and mutilation is done without anesthesia.
-There are four main types of female genital mutilation defined by the WHO:
+The average age of girls who undergo mutilation is 7 years, and mutilation is typically done without anesthesia.
+There are four main types of female genital mutilation defined by the World Health Organization (WHO):

 Type I: Clitoridectomy—Partial or total removal of the clitoris and, in very rare cases, only the fold of skin surrounding the clitoris (the prepuce)

 Type II: Excision—Partial or total removal of the clitoris and the labia minora, with or without removal of the labia majora